Money is frustrating; I get it and realize that people struggle to make ends meet.

 This is to understand in detail how much your household supplies are costing you vs. food and drink.

 With this information, you may find that you spend too much money on groceries or household products.

 You take this information and figure out a plan to combat the budget category or sub-category to reduce costs.

 Perhaps buying a lower costing hand soap or stocking up on deals in this category may do the trick.

 It allows you to have options with details, and with every budget, options are good.

 This also gives the user control over where the money goes instead of guessing.

 For example, our grocery budget is just for food and health, and beauty is for all the others listed above.

 A detailed budget takes longer to process, but the outcome is more data to work with.

-This helps the user to pinpoint areas that they can improve to save more money and pay off debt.
+This helps the user pinpoint areas they can improve to save money and pay off debt.